vacp2p/nim-libp2p/examples/tutorial_1_connect.md

   # use the second node to dial the first node
   # using the first node peerid and address
-  # and specify our custom protocol codec
+  # and specify the ping protocol codec
-  let conn = await switch2.dial(switch1.peerInfo.peerId, switch1.peerInfo.addrs, TestCodec)
+  let conn = await switch2.dial(switch1.peerInfo.peerId, switch1.peerInfo.addrs, PingCodec)

-  # conn is now a fully setup connection, we talk directly to the node1 custom protocol handler
-  await conn.writeLp("Hello p2p!") # writeLp send a length prefixed buffer over the wire

-  # readLp reads length prefixed bytes and returns a buffer without the prefix
+  # ping the other node and echo the ping duration
-  echo "Remote responded with - ", string.fromBytes(await conn.readLp(1024))
+  echo "ping: ", await pingProtocol.ping(conn)

   # We must close the connection ourselves when we're done with it
   await conn.close()